oliverjam/learn-react/02-component-proponent/README.md

 ## React components

 React elements aren't very useful on their own.
 They're just static values assigned to a variable.
-To build a dynamic interface we need something like functions.
+To build a dynamic interface we need something reusable and dynamic, like functions.

 A _React component_ is a function that returns a React element.